-During construction (any ground-disturbing activities, including cleaning and grubbing) should there be an unanticipated discovery, the contractor will follow the procedures for unanticipated discoveries as stipulated in the PA, MOA, and associated ATP.
+During construction (any ground-disturbing activities, including cleaning and grubbing) should there be an unanticipated discovery, the contractor would follow the procedures for unanticipated discoveries as stipulated in the PA, MOA, and associated ATP.
 The procedures must also be consistent with the following: the SOI's Standards and Guidelines for Archaeology and Historic Preservation (48 Federal Register 44716-42), as amended; and Guidelines for the Implementation of CEQA, as amended (14 Cal.
 Code Regs.
 Chapter 3, Article 9, §§ 15120-15132).
-Should the discovery include human remains, the Authority will comply with federal and state regulations and guidelines regarding the treatment of human remains, including relevant sections of NAGPRA (§ 3(c)(d)); California Health and Safety Code, Section 8010 et seq.; and Cal.
+Should the discovery include human remains, the contractor and the Authority would comply with federal and state regulations and guidelines regarding the treatment of human remains, including relevant sections of NAGPRA (§ 3(c)(d)); California Health and Safety Code, Section 8010 et seq.; and Cal.
 Public Res.
 Code Section 5097.98; and consult with the NAHC, tribal groups, and the SHPO.

-In the event of an unanticipated archaeological discovery, the contractor will cease work in the immediate vicinity of the find, based on the direction of the archaeological monitor or the apparent location of cultural resources if no monitor is present.
-When the archaeological monitor issues the temporary work stoppage, all ground-disturbing construction activities within a 50-foot radius of the discovery will halt immediately for up to 4 hours.
+In the event of an unanticipated archaeological discovery, the contractor would cease work in the immediate vicinity of the find, based on the direction of the archaeological monitor or the apparent location of cultural resources if no monitor is present.
 If no qualified archaeologist is present, no work can commence until it is approved by the qualified archaeologist in accordance with the MOA, ATP, and monitoring plan.
-The contractor's qualified archaeologist will assess the potential significance of the find and make recommendations for further evaluation and treatment as necessary.
+The contractor's qualified archaeologist would assess the potential significance of the find and make recommendations for further evaluation and treatment as necessary.
 These steps may include evaluation for the CRHR and NRHP, and necessary treatment to resolve significant impacts if the resource is a historical resource or historic property.
-If, after documentation is reviewed by the Authority, and it determines it is a historic property and the SHPO concurs that the resource is eligible for the NRHP, or the Authority determines it is eligible for the CRHR, the Authority will consider preservation in place in the order of priority provided in CEQA Guidelines Section 15126.4(b)(3) and in consultation with the signatories and consulting parties to the MOA.
-If data recovery is the only feasible mitigation, then the PI will prepare a data recovery plan as required under CEQA Guidelines Section 15126.4(b)(3)(C), the MOA, and ATP, for the Authority's approval.
+If, after documentation is reviewed by the Authority, and it determines it is a historic property and the SHPO concurs that the resource is eligible for the NRHP, or the Authority determines it is eligible for the CRHR, the Authority would consider preservation in place in the order of priority provided in CEQA Guidelines Section 15126.4(b)(3) and in consultation with the signatories and consulting parties to the MOA.
+If data recovery is the only feasible mitigation, then the PI would prepare a data recovery plan as required under CEQA Guidelines Section 15126.4(b)(3)(C), the MOA, and ATP, for the Authority's approval.

-The contractor will notify the Authority, who will notify the California State Lands Commission (CSLC), if the find is a cultural resource on or in the submerged lands of California and consequently under the jurisdiction of the CSLC.
-The Authority will comply with all applicable rules and regulations promulgated by CSLC with respect to cultural resources in submerged lands.
+The contractor would notify the Authority, who would notify the CSLC, if the find is a cultural resource on or in the submerged lands of California and consequently under the jurisdiction of the CSLC.
+The Authority would comply with all applicable rules and regulations promulgated by CSLC with respect to cultural resources in submerged lands.

-If human remains are discovered on state-owned or private lands, the contractor will contact the relevant County Coroner to allow the Coroner to determine if an investigation regarding the cause of death is required.
-If no investigation is required and the remains are of Native American origin the Authority will contact the NAHC to identify the most likely descendant (MLD).
-The MLD is charged with inspecting the remains and providing recommendations on respectful treatment and disposition of the remains once agreed-upon archaeological treatment (if any) has been implemented.
-If the MLD fails to make a recommendation, the remains will be reinterred in a location not subject to further disturbance and the location will be recorded with the NAHC and relevant Information Center of the California Historic Resources Information System.
-If human remains are part of an archaeological resource (in other words, not recent human remains), the Authority and contractor will, in consultation with the MLD and other consulting parties, consider preservation in place as the first option, in the order of priority called for in CEQA Guidelines Section 15126.4(b)(3).
+If human remains are discovered on state-owned or private lands, the contractor would contact the relevant County Coroner to allow the Coroner to determine if an investigation regarding the cause of death is required.
+If no investigation is required and the remains are of Native American origin the Authority would contact the NAHC to identify the most likely descendant (MLD).
+The MLD would be empowered to reinter the remains with appropriate dignity.
+If the MLD fails to make a recommendation the remains would be reinterred in a location not subject to further disturbance and the location would be recorded with the NAHC and relevant Information Center of the California Historic Resources Information System.
+If human remains are part of an archaeological resource, the Authority and contractor would, in consultation with the MLD and other consulting parties, consider preservation in place as the first option, in the order of priority called for in CEQA Guidelines Section 15126.4(b)(3).